 About the Artist:

 Lindsay Buchman is a visual artist whose work focuses on printmaking and installation-based media.
-She is a printmaking instructor for Los Angeles County High School for the Arts and Irvine Fine Arts Center.
-Since 2007, she has been an active member and arts educator for Laguna Outreach for Community Arts.
-She received her BFA in Printmaking from California State University Long Beach.
-Lindsay is currently a candidate for her MFA in Printmaking at Tyler School of Art, Temple University.
+She is a former printmaking and drawing instructor for Los Angeles County High School for the Arts, Irvine Fine Arts Center and Laguna Outreach for Community Arts.
+Lindsay received her BFA in Printmaking from the School of Art, California State University Long Beach.
+She is currently an MFA candidate at Tyler School of Art, Temple University.

 The exploration of identity constructed within our environment is the focal point for my works on paper.
 The self becomes an amalgamation of experiences and memories.
 Our experiences are fleeting; our memories become obscured by time, yet time is a human constraint.
 I am fascinated by the elusive nature at which identity navigates from one chapter of life to the next.
 Within my work I strive to embody the human effort to create a lasting imprint on society in our otherwise ephemeral existence.
 The manifestation of change, growth, and regeneration symbolizes the past, present, and future.
 How do we engage in our constructed environment, how do we find the means to progressively thrive, and paramount, how do we leave behind an impression of our actuality.